Updated: Mar 3

 A bug incident must include clear instructions on how to reproduce the problem so that others can reproduce it without the need to ask numerous questions.

-A good incident report will include detailed information about the different phases that the programmer can follow to reproduce the bug, each step should include the relevant details and nothing more, remember that we do not need to write stories, just the MIN necessary information that will help others to reproduce the bug.
+A good incident report will include detailed information about the different phases that the programmer can follow to reproduce the bug, and each step should consist of the relevant details and nothing more; remember that we do not need to write stories, just the MIN necessary information that will help others to reproduce the bug.

 So how can you write a good reproduction scenario?